 For hosted customers, RSpace uses Scalable Storage in Cloud provided by Amazon Web Services.
 Amazon stores data in highly secured data centers, which utilize state-of-the-art electronic surveillance and multi-factor access control systems.
 Data centers are monitored 24/7 by trained security guards and their access is authorized strictly on a least privileged basis.

 The RSpace web application follows OWASP guidelines and Oracle Cert Secure Coding standards and is continuously tested for security flaws.
 Our development processes consider the security impact for all new features and improvements.

 The following sections explain some of the security procedures and strategies used to keep users’ data and details secure.
-You can also view the information as a PDF.

 We regularly commission penetration testing from an accredited specialist security testing company.
 These are week-long tests incorporating both manual and automated testing.
 We are happy to share the latest report with prospective and current customers on request.